jfroelich/rss-reader/docs/views/slideshow-page.md

+# slideshow-page
+Provides all the functionality for the main view of the app.

 ### TODO: fix bug in create_article_title_element

-this is double encoding entities somehow, so entities show up in the value

-i partially fixed by not escaping ampersand but that's not right.
+This is double encoding entities somehow, so entities show up in the value.
+I partially fixed by not escaping ampersand but that's not right.

 ### BUG: fix bug with mark read
 some kind of mark-read bug, possibly due to the non-blocking call.
 The bug is logic, there is no js error.
 Entries are getting marked as read, but re-appear occasionally when navigation, and sometimes next-slide key press does not advance slide.